By Jerry Del Priore

 Although the Vikings lost to Archbishop Stepinac High School in the New York State Federation Boys Basketball Finals, Sylla sees this past season as a success.
 Now, he said, he looks forward to improving his overall hoops skill set and shining on the college ranks, and possibly playing professionally in the future.

-“I’ll play competitive basketball here and there,” he said.
+“I’ll play competitive basketball here and there (for the summer),” he said.
 “But I’m going to mostly workout in the weight room and work on my basketball skills in the gym.
 I like to go overseas someday, so we’ll see.”